 Energy transition is nothing new.
 However, today’s challenges of managing a successful and global energy transition are unprecedented.
 Energy is not just a sector; energy developments impact and are impacted by developments in some of the most significant systems around the globe – power, transport, industry, food, buildings.
 At the same time, the accelerating pace of technological innovation and convergence brings new challenges and opportunities.

 In the drive to impact, members of the Council have developed five transition tools to help them to define, better manage and collaborate effectively on successful energy transitions.

-These five tools – which can be used individually or in combination – enable the development of new, timely and actionable insights.
+These tools – which can be used individually or in combination – enable the development of new, timely and actionable insights.
 The flexibility of the toolkit recognises there are different starting points and a no ‘one size fits all’ approach to a successful transition.
 The tools can be used to support interventions on a global, regional, national, sectoral, and/or cross-sectoral basis.

 The tools available include:

 In an era where the energy landscape is undergoing faster and fundamental transformation, energy leaders must pay attention to many different signals of change and distinguish key issues from the noise.

 The World Energy Council’s annual World Energy Issues Monitor provides a snapshot of what keeps energy policymakers, CEOs and leading experts in over 100 countries awake at night.
 It enables an understanding of the world energy agenda and the evolution of priorities on a historical and geographical basis.Use the tool Find out more View latest publication

 Healthy energy systems are secure, equitable and environmentally sustainable, showing a carefully managed balanced Trilemma between the three dimensions.
-Maintaining this balance in context of rapid transition to decentralised, decarbonised, and digital systems is challenging with the risk of passive trade-offs between equally critical priorities.
+Maintaining this balance in the context of rapid transition to decentralised, decarbonised, and digital systems is challenging with the risk of passive trade-offs between equally critical priorities.